tomdai/markdown-webview/README.md

 ## Supported Platforms

 - macOS 11 and later
-- iOS support coming soon
+- iOS 14 and later

 ## Installation